XGEVA for Amgen

 We created 3D CGI sculptures of key bones that can be affected by cancer, but with a unique and personalized twist.

-The bones in these sculptures are made up if the things that inspire, motivate, and drive these patients forward—be it their love of flowers, or music, or their passion for restoring a classic car—helping HCPs understand that when they protect bones, they're protecting a lot more than bones.
+The bones in these sculptures are made up of the things that inspire, motivate, and drive these patients forward—be it their love of flowers, or music, or their passion for restoring a classic car—helping HCPs understand that when they protect bones, they're protecting a lot more than bones.

 Close